ujjwal7789/whiteboards/README.md

 ## Acknowledgements

-- Thanks to Vercel for providing free hosting!
+- Thanks to Vercel and Render for providing free hosting!
 - Inspired by the creativity and collaboration of online tools.